assignment

 Property Law

 Under property law, assignment typically arises in landlord-tenant situations.
-For example, A might be renting from landlord B but wants to another party (C) to take over the property.
-In this scenario, A might be able to choose between assigning and subleasing the property to C. If assigning, A would be giving C the entire balance of the term, with no reversion to anyone whereas if subleasing, A would be giving C for a limited period of the remaining term.
-Significantly, under assignment C would have privity of estate with the landlord while under a sublease, C would not.
+For example, A might be renting from landlord B but wants another party (C) to take over the property.
+In this scenario, A might be able to choose between assigning and subleasing the property to C. If assigning, A would be giving the entire balance of the term to C, with no reversion to anyone; whereas if subleasing, A would be giving the balance to C for a limited period of the remaining term.
+Under assignment, C would have privity of estate with the landlord, while under a sublease C would not.